robcarver17/pysystemtrade/docs/data.md

 - it includes a `log` attribute that is passed to create data storage instances (you can override this by passing in a logger via the `log=` parameter when dataBlob is created), the log will have top level type attribute as defined by the log_name parameter
 - when required it creates a `mongoDb` instance that is passed to create data storage instances (you can override this by passing in a `mongoDb` instance via the `mongo_db=` parameter when dataBlob is created)
 - when required it creates a `connectionIB` instance that is passed to create data storage instances (you can override this by passing in a connection instance via the `ib_conn=` parameter when dataBlob is created)
-- The parameter `csv_data_paths` will allow you to use different .csv data paths, not the defaults.
+- The parameter `csv_data_paths` will allow you to use different CSV data paths, not the defaults.
 The dict should have the keys of the class names, and values will be the paths to use.
 - Setting `keep_original_prefix=True` will prevent the source renaming.
 Thus `add_class_list([csvFuturesAdjustedPricesData])` will create a method `csv_futures_adjusted_prices`, and `add_class_object(parquetFuturesAdjustedPricesData)` will create `parquet_futures_adjusted_prices`.
 This is useful if you're copying from one type of data to another.

 ## simData objects